totoroxin/rent_prediction_sandbox/README.md

 ![alt text](small_tree.png "Title")

 - Model improving to reduce the number of features
 I used a feature selection method for random forest model to find out the key features that could explain most of the variance.
-It turned out that the number of features was reduced to seven out of 43, and the prediction accuracy had improved to 83.2%.
+It turned out that the number of features was reduced to nine out of 43, and the prediction accuracy had improved to 83.2%.
 Although it was not a dramatic improvement, it might reduce the workload for neighborhood feature data collection in future.

 ## Conclusion